-A final element of our navigation element is the inclusion of a transponder function that detects whether or not the robot is communicating with the command computer.
-Currently, if communication is broken there is an "emergency stop" code embedded in the robot firmware that will immediately set all outputs to "off".
+A final element to aid in navigation is the inclusion of a transponder function that detects whether or not the robot is communicating with the command computer.
+If communication is broken there is an "emergency stop" code embedded in the robot firmware that will immediately set all outputs to "off".
 Next step in our development is to have the robot autonomously navigate/retrace its path until communication is reestablished.

-In addition to using the camera for navigation, we are exploring autonomous image processing elements such as motion, color and form detection, along with identification of visual information from QR tags and hazmat labels.
+In addition to using the camera for navigation, we can also detect motion, color (blob detection), along with identification of visual information from QR tags (still pending).